xquyvu/dotfiles/README.md

 - Make the bootstrap.sh file work.
 - Add suggestion / workflow to run the bash scrips (e.g., configure_apps.sh)
 - Configure a way to dismiss notifications with keyboard shortcut
+- Syncing all the config back to this repo when it's time to backup configs from the current computer

 ## Installation